phanan/vuequery/README.md

 **Description**: Get the children of the current component, optionally filtered by a `selector`, which can be either

 * a string, in which case it will match the components by name.
 Obviously, for this to work, your components should have the `name` option.
 This is a good Vue practice anyway.
-* a VueComponent instance
+* a Vue instance
-* a VueQuery instance, in which case it will match the encapsulated VueComponent instance
+* a VueQuery instance, in which case it will match the encapsulated Vue instance

 **Return Values**: `Array.<VueQuery>|[]`